 Anchor Bolts and Screws

-Anchors are used to attach fixtures to hollow walls or concrete.
-There are many different kinds of anchors, each with different functions or methods used to anchor themselves to materials.
+Masonry Anchors are used to attach fixtures to hollow walls or concrete.
+There are many different kinds of anchors, each with different functions or methods used to anchor themselves to materials, most involve some form of expansion anchoring or threading the material being fastened into.
 Most notable are Masonry Anchors consisting of Wedge Anchors, Sleeve anchors, and Tapcon Concrete Anchors.
 Masonry anchors are also known as masonry bolts, concrete anchors, concrete bolts and anchor bolts.

 Concrete masonry wedge anchors are used to anchor and secure material and equipment to solid concrete masonry surfaces (ex. concrete slabs).
 Comprised of an anchor, a nut and a washer.
 When the nut is tightened, the tapered end expansion expands the anchor, securing it in concrete.
 Used to fasten concrete to equipment, materials, generators, motors, pumps, pipe, strut, plastics and wood.